azdabat/PRODUCTION-ATTACK-NARRATIVE-PIPELINE-/README.md

 - `TimeGenerated`
 - Clear `HunterDirective`

+If the rule does not produce pivot guidance, it is not production-ready.

-Sensors must be independently deployable, suppressible, and tunable.
+Sensors must be:

+- Independently deployable
+- Independently suppressible
+- Independently tunable
+- Independent from correlation success

 ---

 # LAYER 2 — CORRELATION (NARRATIVE STITCHING)

+Correlation does not create truth.

+Correlation assembles truths.

+This layer exists because attackers operate across stages — but detection should not collapse into monolithic dependency.

-We do NOT correlate everything inside the detection rule.
+We do NOT correlate everything inside a detection rule.

-Narrative stitching happens at the **incident layer**.
+We correlate at the **incident layer**.

-## 3.1 Correlation Inputs

-Correlation uses:

-- Entity Mapping (Account, Host, IP, FileHash, AppId)
-- Time windows appropriate to tactic
-- Grouping keys
-- Stage classification

 ---

+## 3.1 What Correlation Is Allowed To Do

+Correlation may:

+- Group truths by entity
+- Count stage diversity
+- Shape response priority
+- Extend investigation windows

+Correlation may NOT:

+- Manufacture missing evidence
+- Require all stages to occur
+- Break detection if one truth is delayed
+- Assume linear kill chains

+---

-## 3.2 Time Window Guidance
+## 3.2 Time Window Doctrine

+Attack stages have different temporal realities.

-Execution → C2:
+Execution → C2
 Minutes to hours

-Persistence → Execution:
+Persistence → Execution
 Hours to days

-Lateral Movement burst:
+Lateral burst
-Minutes to hours
+Minutes

-Persistence hold-open window:
+Persistence hold-open
 Up to 72 hours

-Timing mismatches must not break detection.
+Correlation windows must reflect attacker behavior — not analyst convenience.

+If correlation fails due to strict windows, the window is wrong.

 ---

-## 3.3 Grouping Keys
+## 3.3 Grouping Keys (Operational Reality)

+Narrative grouping may use:

-- Same `DeviceId` + same `Account`
+- Same `DeviceId` + `Account`
-- Same `SourceIP` → multiple `TargetHosts`
+- Same `SourceIP` across hosts
-- Same `SHA256` seen across hosts (burst/radius)
+- Same `SHA256` across devices
+- Same AppId (identity domain)

+Grouping is entity-driven.

+Never correlate purely on time proximity without entity alignment.

 ---

 ## 3.4 Sentinel Implementation Options

+Two valid production patterns:

+### Option A — Native Incident Grouping
-- Incident grouping settings + entity mapping
+Use Sentinel incident grouping + entity mapping.

-OR
-- Dedicated correlation analytics rule:
-  - “2+ truths across stages” within defined window
+### Option B — Dedicated Correlation Rule
+Build a lightweight analytics rule that:
+- Pulls recent sensor alerts
+- Counts stage diversity
+- Computes incident score

+Both are acceptable.

-Narrative is built from sensor truths — not assumptions.
+What is not acceptable:
+- One mega KQL rule attempting to prove full kill-chain in a single query.

 ---

 # LAYER 3 — INCIDENT SCORING (WHEN STORY BECOMES REAL)

-An incident becomes operationally real when:
+An incident becomes operationally meaningful when:

-- Multiple truths converge
+- Multiple distinct truths converge
 OR
-- A single high-severity truth fires (e.g., confirmed LSASS access)
+- A single high-severity truth fires

+Example high-severity truth:
+- Confirmed LSASS access
+- Silent TaskCache persistence
+- Driver load from suspicious path

+Incident scoring is simple by design.

 ---

-## 4.1 Incident Score Model
+## 4.1 Incident Score Components

-Compute incident score from:
+Incident score may include:

-- Stage count (distinct truths fired)
+- Stage count (distinct truths)
-- Maximum severity
+- Maximum sensor severity
-- Burst / radius (cross-host or cross-account)
+- Burst / lateral radius
-- Rarity
+- Organizational rarity
 - Privileged account involvement

 This prevents:

 - Ghost chains
 - Over-correlation
-- Narrative hallucination
+- Narrative inflation

+The incident is shaped by truth density, not imagination.

 ---